Snack73/agro_bot/README.md

-# Agro Bot trained for HackwithMAIT 4.0
+# FarmoBot trained using NLP

-The Langchain Agro Bot is a powerful tool designed to provide Agro information by answering user queries using state-of-the-art language models and vector stores.
+The Langchain FarmoBot Is a powerful tool designed to provide Agro information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Langchain Agro Bot.

 ## Table of Contents